bangsluke/BigLynn2023/README.md

 An information page for the Big Lynn 2023 golf competition including details and stats from past years.

+## Live Site

+The live site can be found at <https://biglynn2023.netlify.app/info>

 ## Start Up

 Use `yarn dev` to start up the tool and it will be available at <http://localhost:3000/>